 The Infrastructure Investment and Jobs Act 2021 or also known as the Bipartisan Infrastructure Law (BIL) was signed into law on November 15, 2021.
 It includes \$50 billion to the U.S. Environmental Protection Agency (EPA) to strengthen the nation's drinking water and wastewater systems over 5 years.
 The majority of water infrastructure dollars will flow through the Clean Water and Drinking Water State Revolving Funds (SRFs).
 For decades, the SRFs have been the foundation of water infrastructure investments, providing low-cost financing for local projects across America.
-The State of Louisiana Drinking Water State Revolving Fund (DWSRF) program is eligible for a combined \$80,681,000 from the three grants available for federal fiscal year (FFY) 2022 BIL funding.
+The State of Louisiana Drinking Water State Revolving Fund (DWSRF) program is eligible for a combined \$104,671,000 from the three grants available for federal fiscal year (FFY) 2023 BIL funding.
 The drinking water allocated funds fall into three (3) categories: General Supplemental, Emerging Contaminants and Lead Service Line Replacement.

 This document is the State of Louisiana's Intended Use Plan (IUP) detailing how the State will utilize this BIL allotment of funds available to its Drinking Water Revolving Loan Fund (DWRLF) Program as authorized under the Drinking Water Revolving Loan Fund Act (R.S.
 40:2821 et seq).
 The IUP must describe the use of a state's capitalization grants, state match funds, principal and interest from loan repayments, other interest earnings of the DWRLF, bond proceeds, funds designated for set-aside activities, and any other monies deposited into the DWRLF.
+The program agrees to comply with DWSRF regulations, the general grant regulations at 40 CFR part 200, all applicable Federal cross-cutting authorities and specific conditions of the capitalization grant.